Techamek/CS-33101-FP/README.md

 ------------------------

 CS-33101-FP-main/
-Tokenizes input source code
 - tokenizer.py
-Converts tokens to AST, includes for-loop support
+  Tokenizes input source code into a list of tokens.

 - parser.py
-Traverses the AST and executes logic
+  Converts tokens into an abstract syntax tree (AST).
+  Includes support for desugaring 'for' loops into 'while' loops.

 - evaluator.py
-Runs interpreter or REPL
+  Traverses the AST and executes the corresponding logic.

 - runner.py
-This file
+  Entry point that runs the interpreter or REPL.

 - README.txt
-(tests inside parser/evaluator files)
+  This file.